Polka Dot Loach

 Fish Diseases

 Loaches are more susceptible to disease than other aquarium fishes.
 This may have to do with the faint body scales and no head scales.
 So take caution when introducing these fish to an established tank.
 They are also very sensitive to different medications used to treat many diseases; a separate hospital tank is needed.
-Cold water and condition changes can also cause stress to this fish which makes them even more prone to disease.
+Cold water and condition changes can also cause stress to these fish which makes them even more prone to disease.

 Most common disease that affects this loach is Ich.
 Ich is short for Ichthyophthirius, also known as "white spot disease".
 It is a parasite that can attack nearly all aquarium fishes, but you'll find that loaches are often the first to be attacked.
 Take great care in treating ick as loaches are very sensitive to the medications used to treat it.
 Often the dose is half of what is normally used.

 The second most common thing that affects loaches is a thing called skinny disease.
 This can be diagnosed fairly easily.
-If your loaches are eating a nitrous and healthy amounts and still seems to loose weight it is a good chance it has skinny disease.
+If your loaches are eating a nitrous and healthy amount and still seems to loose weight it is a good chance it has skinny disease.
 This is caused by internal parasites and can be treated with medication if used carefully.

 An outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
 When keeping these sensitive types of fish, it is common to catch deteriorating water conditions and disease before other fish are affected.
-The best way to proactively prevent disease is to give your Polka Dot Loach the proper environment and give them a well balanced diet.
+The best way to proactively prevent disease is to give your Polka Dot Loach the proper environment and give them a well-balanced diet.
 The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
 A stressed fish will is more likely to acquire disease.

 Anything you add to your tank can bring disease to your tank.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
 Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
 It is recommended to read up on the common tank diseases.
 Knowing the signs and catching and treating them early makes a huge difference.
 For information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.